What hiring managers actually look for

 Include childcare experience

 Babysitting, nannying, church nursery, or camp counselor experience all count as relevant experience for preschool positions.
+Frame it with age groups and concrete activities so it reads as real classroom-adjacent work.

 Frequently asked questions